OpenSaMD/OpenSaMD/README.md

 Please note, that this is a work in progress repository.
 I am just learning the ropes of everything that is required.
 There will be mistakes.
-If you find them, please let me know, and if you'd also like to help other SaMD developers into the future, and you have other resources that might be beneficial here, please let me know.
+If you find them, please let me know.
+Also, if you want to help out, please get in touch.
+My email address is simon.biggs@radiotherapy.ai.

 I still haven't fully decided whether or not this is the right way to go.
 I potentially could be missing something that makes this approach unreasonable.